mrmonteith/phptdd/README.md

 # phptdd
-# PHP test-driven development example
+# PHP Test-Driven Development example

 This repository demonstrates Test-Driven Development (TDD) in PHP using PHPUnit.
 It’s designed to be recruiter-friendly, transparent, and easy to reproduce.